ptupitsyn/ptupitsyn.github.io/_posts/2016-09-28-Ignite-Serialization-Performance.md

          Binarizable |  7.9148 us | 0.1148 us |
       Reflective Raw |  7.8528 us | 0.1163 us |
      Binarizable Raw |  7.4358 us | 0.1583 us |

+Conclusions:

+* Ignite is on par with Protobuf on this particular data set.
+This can vary quite a bit depending on field types and values.
+* Ignite raw mode is ~7% faster than non-raw mode.
+Raw mode will typically have more advantage with more fields.
+* Reflective serialization is ~5% slower than manual Binarizable implementation.
+Ignite compiles a list of write & read method calls, so there is some overhead due to list iteration and delegate invocation.
+* Serializable is a lot slower.
+The only advantage here is that we don't need to register the type in BinaryConfiguration.